dobesv/1gam-LaserPuzzle/Readme.md

 copy its contents to your existing TexturePacker exporter folder.

 Then you can open images/spritesheet.tps in TexturePacker and click Publish to build a new spritesheet.png.

+## Building for CocoonJS

+To make a CocoonJS compatible ZIP file, add these to a zip file, preserving their relative path from this folder:

+* images
+* js
+* playcraftjs
+* sounds/*.mp3
+* index.html

 ## Legal